bbenchoff/bbenchoff.github.io/pages/IsoTherm.md

 For this to be a useful industrial DAQ, it needs to have inputs and outputs.
 For this, I added a W5500 Ethernet controller.
 USB-C is the future, but I don't need USB3.
 I wired up a USB-C port as a USB 2.0 interface, which is sufficient.
 Power is provided either through the USB-C port or a barrel jack while four transistors form a power OR circuit, allowing this device to be powered by either the barrel jack or USB port.

 One thing I've noticed on industrial hardware is the complete lack of a user interface.
 I've used Ethernet DAQs where the only way to tell what IP address a device is set to is to use nmap after plugging it in.
-This device has a small OLED display that simply shows you its IP address.
+This device has a small OLED display that shows you its own IP address.
+I expect this to save at least a man-week of work every year.
 There are also side-mounted LEDs below this display and light pipes through the case.
 Even I question the utility of these LEDs but they look great and were cheap to implement.

 Connectivity is mostly through Modbus over Ethernet, although streaming over serial is also supported.
 This is in line with most of the other data acquisition tooling at my job.

-A thermocouple reader also needs cold-junction compensation, or a temperature meausrement of the interior of the device.
+A thermocouple reader also needs cold-junction compensation, or a temperature measurement of the interior of the device.
 This is accomplished by an [LMT01](https://www.ti.com/product/LMT01) temperature sensor placed underneath the header for the thermocouples.
 This is read by another bit of PIO code on the microcontroller, freeing up a little bit more processing power.

 ![Another hero image of the thing](/images/IsoThermEnclosure.png)